godotengine/godot-docs/classes/class_audioeffectcompressor.rst

 Compressor has many uses in the mix:

-- In the Master bus to compress the whole output (Although a :ref:`AudioEffectLimiter<class_AudioEffectLimiter>` is probably better)
+- In the Master bus to compress the whole output (although an :ref:`AudioEffectLimiter<class_AudioEffectLimiter>` is probably better).

 - In voice channels to ensure they sound as balanced as possible.

 - Sidechained.
-Sidechained, which can reduce the sound level sidechained with another audio bus for threshold detection..
-This technique is very common in video game mixing to download the level of Music/SFX while voices are being heard.
+This can reduce the sound level sidechained with another audio bus for threshold detection.
+This technique is common in video game mixing to the level of music and SFX while voices are being heard.

 - Accentuates transients by using a wider attack, making effects sound more punchy.